slyq/ttcc-sim/README.md

 - PASS = pass (only for individual commands)
 - FIRE = fire a cog
 - DELETE/FIREALL/SKIP = fire all cogs (only for one liners)
+- UNDO = undo last toon's choice (only for one liners)
-- END = quit the program
+- END = quit the program (only for individual commands)